spetitjean/TuLiPA-frames/README.md

 You can use the test grammar on the parser as described below.

 ## Test Grammar
-The example grammar parses the sentences `John loves Mary` and `John sleeps`.
+The example grammar parses sentences like `John loves Mary` and `John sleeps`.
+The axiom is 's'.
 The syntactic information and the frames are stored in one file, `verbs_frames.xml`.
 The type hierarchy with respect to which the frames are unified is stored in `more.mac`.
 The lexical information processed by TuLiPA is 2-layered.